 Gibraltar is small.
 I have moved there after living in London for many years.
 ‘You will get bored’ I heard.
 Everyone knows everyone.
 You cannot hide.
 And as it turned out, that this was exactly what I loved the most about living there.
 The community

-Explore the Rock
+Explore the Rock of Gibraltar and Gibraltar Nature Reserve

 The easiest and one of the most popular is a guided taxi tour.
 You can book one right at the border but also at the main taxi rank at the casement square.
 The standard tour includes four stops and usually takes around one and a half hours.
 It is both, comfortable and entertaining way to visit the rock.
 The driver will explain the history as well as provide some interesting anecdotes.